lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 .. image:: quassel_irc.png

 To ignore a really annoying user you can on the nicks bar on the right hand side right click ignore and then select a user to ignore so you will not see what they type.
 If you realize you want to talk to them again Right click the same username and uncheck the checkbox for the ignore rule you created.
-You also can switch between multiple channels with :kbd:`Alt + up arrow` to move up or :kbd:`Alt + Down arrow` to move down.
-To go to the next active chat press :kbd:`Alt + Right` or to go to the previous active chat :kbd:`Alt + Left`.
-To jump to a hot chat press :kbd:`Meta +A`.

 To type a message to an entire channel type into the bar at the bottom and press enter.
 To complete typing someone's nickname press the :kbd:`Tab` key to complete their name.
 To paste text into the channel such as a link press :kbd:`Control + V` or right click paste.
 If you see a hyperlink in chat you can left click on the link to open in your webbrowser.
 Another is if you want to copy the link right click on it and :menuselection:`Copy Link Address`.